XSEDE Allocation Policies

 In general, once a PI enters the allocations process, the PI should plan to submit a Renewal request at the same deadline each year to avoid interruption in the project's allocations, assuming they consume their allocation within the 12-month period.
 (See, however, Section 3.5.6 on extending projects that are proceeding more slowly than anticipated.)
 All potential and continuing Research projects are encouraged to keep these deadlines in mind for their planning purposes.

-The following elements are entered directly into POPS web forms as part of the submission.
-Since they are entered in the POPS forms, these elements need not be repeated within the request documents.
+The following elements are entered directly into XRAS web forms as part of the submission.

-- Supporting Grants: Information regarding any grants, awards, funding or other support provided to accomplish the goals of the submitted request.
+Supporting Grants: Information regarding any grants, awards, funding or other support provided to accomplish the goals of the submitted request.
 These should be the annual dollar amounts that have been provided for support to the entire project, not just the budget for computing-related activities.
-If the supporting grant funds activities beyond those proposed for XSEDE resources (such as experimental work, or work by other collaborators), the PI can specify the percentage of the annual funding for the grant that will be associated with the activities to be supported by XSEDE resources.
+If the supporting grant funds activities beyond those proposed for XSEDE-allocated resources (such as experimental work, or work by other collaborators), the PI must specify the percentage of the annual funding for the grant that will be associated with the activities to be supported by XSEDE resources.
+Furthermore, the PI must describe the peer-reviewed science goals that the computational award will facilitate.
+These goals must match or be sub-goals of those described in the listed funding award for that year.

-- Request Documents: For Research submissions, specific documents are required as described in Section 6.3.
-While POPS accepts several file formats, PDF files are recommended.
+Request Documents: For Research submissions, specific documents are required as described in Section 6.3.

 While readability is of greatest importance, documents must satisfy the following minimum requirements.
 Documents that conform to NSF proposal format guidelines will satisfy these guidelines.